gkwa/itfruitbeer/README.md

 # assign profile ubcp to container ubc
 lxc profile add ubc ubcp
 lxc ls
 ```

-# example: run a script at boot
+# example: run some scripts at boot

 Same as previous example but add run-once script using `runcmd:` in cloud-init.yml.